-is the forensicator and incident responder behind the DFIR Definitive Compendium Project.
-Currently employed as a Senior Director with Kroll’s Cyber Security and Investigations practice, based in Secaucus, New Jersey.
-Devon (@aei4n6) is an authority on digital forensics and incident response and has extensive experience in the investigation and remediation of cyber-related threats and incidents from his years with the Federal Bureau of Investigation as well as in the private sector.
+is the digital forensicator and incident responder behind the DFIR Definitive Compendium Project.
+Currently employed as an Associate Managing Director with Kroll’s Cyber Security and Investigations practice.
+Devon (@AboutDFIR) is an authority on digital forensics and incident response and has extensive experience in the investigation and remediation of cyber-related threats and incidents from his years with the Federal Bureau of Investigation as well as in the private sector.
 Devon joined Kroll from the FBI, where he was a Supervisory Special Agent and Senior Digital Sciences Forensics Examiner in the Digital Evidence Field Operations Unit of Operational Technology Division.
 In this role, he had responsibility for oversight and coordination in FBI Digital Forensics-related field operations across the United States, spanning a variety of matters such as domestic terrorism, mass shootings, critical incident response events, and large-scale electronic evidence collections.
 In addition, Devon has provided expert witness testimony in federal and state courts.
 Devon has collaborated on the development of a number of widely used forensic tools.
-He was also the course material revision architect and co-author of approximately 80 hours of instructional material for the FBI’s CART Tech Certification program and Digital Evidence Extraction Technician (DExT) training curriculums and has been published in PenTest magazine.
+He was also the course material revision architect and co-author of approximately 80 hours of instructional material for the FBI’s CART Tech Certification program and Digital Evidence Extraction Technician (DExT) training curriculums and has been published in PenTest Magazine.
 In addition to presenting on technical topics to colleagues, computer scientists, and forensic examiner trainees at the FBI Academy in Quantico, Devon has spoken at numerous industry and educational conferences.
 He began his career with the FBI in 2008, where he later co-founded the FBI’s first North Carolina Cyber Security and Intrusion Working Group (eShield).
 Before joining the FBI, Devon owned and operated his own technical services firm for six years, specializing in managing the technology needs of corporate clients, to include desktop, laptop, and server IT solutions.

 Mary Ellen Kennel